franckitho/basic-stack-flask-vuejs-with-docker/README.md

-# A basic app fullstack with flask, vuejs-with and docker !
+# A basic app fullstack with flask, vuejs and docker !

 This app is fullstack application with docker compose.
 Backed is powered by flask python micro framework and the frontend is powered by vueJS javascript framework.